harini-collab/ControlPlane.AI/README.md

 The unnecessary address information is generalized instead of blocking the entire interaction.

-### Example 2 — Biased Wording

-**AI response:**

-> People like you typically don't qualify for premium tiers.

-**ControlPlane:**

-`MODIFY`

-The wording is changed to use neutral, criteria-based language.

-### Example 3 — Cost / Performance

-If the interaction exceeds the configured cost or latency threshold:

-**ControlPlane:**

-`MODIFY`

-The system can recommend a more efficient execution path, such as a lower-cost or faster model.

----

 ## 🟡 ESCALATE — HUMAN REVIEW

 Used when AI should not make the final decision or when an important claim cannot be sufficiently verified.